 Using more complicated naming structures and the Q&A feature gives less accurate answers, but if you keep your data well organised, you can get much more specific insights and faster answers than a manual search over multiple dashboards would yield - and it’s fully visualised and neatly presented for your convenience.

 Advanced data modelling has made it possible to forecast trends and predict future outcomes relatively accurately with modern-day software, and Power BI is one such tool that provides great predictive analytics and forecasting features to explore reliable future outcomes.

 Using the analytics and forecasting tools in Power BI desktop, you can run and compare different ‘What If’ scenarios on your information such as financial forecasts or industry-specific growth markets by adding a forecast to your line chart - all without any explicit coding involved.

 It uses built-in predictive forecasting models to automatically detect seasonality and next reporting period (week, month, year) and provide forecasting results.
 These models learn from historical data using statistical algorithms (often of the data mining or machine learning kind) to derive probable results and project them in an helpful manner with a graphical visualisation.

 Conclusion: Why should I use Power BI?

 Business intelligence applications like Power BI empower you to analyse your data and keep your company efficient, and provides you the tools necessary for better strategic analysis of how you can consolidate your data streams, improve accessibility and gain smarter insights.
-If you're already integrated or engaged with the Microsoft Cloud platform, the Power BI service is seriously worth checking out.
-If you need additional help in understanding how Power BI could benefit your business, reach out to Xello for more information on how we can help align your objectives with the best BI solutions.
+With that in mind, Xello has released a new free whitepaper on 4 Best Practices for Successful Business Intelligence.